-Taiwan is one of the few first-world countries not recognized by the United Nations.
+Taiwan is the only first-world country in the world not recognized by the UN.
 The Chinese characters of Taiwan 臺灣 means: Fortuitous Bay.

 Taiwan is on China Standard Time (CMT).
 It’s UTC/GMT +8 hours, meaning that it’s 12 hours ahead of New York and 8 hours ahead of London.